Elite Representation Committed to Your Best Outcome Schedule a Free Consultation

 This defense is used when the defendant was falsely identified as the perpetrator of the assault.
 Mistaken identity can occur if there were multiple people involved in the altercation, and the victim was not able to clearly identify who exactly committed the assault.

 Self-defense is a defense tactic that is designed to protect an individual from physical harm.
-A self-defense claim is often used when the defendant was defending themselves from an imminent threat of harm or an attack on their property.
+A self-defense claim is often used when the defendant was defending themselves or others from an imminent threat of physical harm or an attack on their property.

 3. No Intent